eashwarsoma/TDA-benchmark/README.md

 This code measures execution time using the bench library and object size using the pryr library of persistent homology calculations using different TDA libraries.

-The main benchmark function is found in "FullTDABench.R" However, you should clone the whole repository since it sources the other scripts. "generate-data.R" creates different geometrically distributed point clouds, "bench.R" measures median execution time of a persistent homology calculation, and "MemorySize.R" measures memory size of the returned persistent homology n x 3 matrix.
+Benchmarking is performed on geometrically created point clouds.
+After creating the point clouds, they are benchmarked for time or object size.
+All of these functions are contained in the "Functions.R" script.

-In the FullTDABench.R, the function is TDA_bench.
+The main function to benchmark is TDA_bench.
 It can take the following variables TDA_bench(measure, data.type, data.dimensions, num.points,
-          feature.dimensions, TDA.library, num.iteration)
+          feature.dimensions, TDA.library, num.iteration).
+It is defined with the other functions in the Functions.R Script

 measure = "time" or "memory"
 Measures the median execution time of a persistent homology